-Below given diagram shows the sharding in MongoDB using sharded cluster.
+The following diagram shows the Sharding in MongoDB using sharded cluster.

-In the above given diagram there are three main components which are described below:
+In the following diagram, there are three main components −

-Query Routers: Query Routers are basically mongos instances, interface with client applications and direct operations to the appropriate shard.
-The query router processes and targets operations to shards and then returns results to the clients.
+Query Routers − Query routers are basically mongo instances, interface with client applications and direct operations to the appropriate shard.
+The query router processes and targets the operations to shards and then returns results to the clients.
 A sharded cluster can contain more than one query router to divide the client request load.
 A client sends requests to one query router.
-Generally a sharded cluster have many query routers.
+Generally, a sharded cluster have many query routers.